whatsnoteGB/whatsnotegb.github.io/_posts/2024-04-11-meaning_hunt.md

 ---

-as i grapple with the profound ache of abandonment, retracing the ephemeral footsteps of this fleeting passion, a stark realization washes over me—the shallowness of those words, the dearth of depth in your *expressions of love*.
+as i grapple with the profound ache of abandonment, retracing the ephemeral footsteps of this fleeting passion, a stark realization washes over me — the shallowness of those words, the dearth of depth in your *expressions of love*.
 everybody scans the indifference popping on your eyes.
 meanwhile Devotion, it seems, was a solitary seed that grew within me, nurtured by the soil of this commitment.
 {: .text-justify}